 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-There were about 1,025,600 jobs for Construction Carpenter in 2016 (in the United States).
+In 2016, there was an estimated number of 1,025,600 jobs in the United States for Construction Carpenter.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 83,800 new jobs for Construction Carpenter by 2026.
-Due to new job openings and attrition, there will be an average of 104,400 job openings in this field each year.
+There will be an estimated 104,400 positions for Construction Carpenter per year.